 The idea behind traveler’s checks was being able to travel far and wide with enough money on you to cover expenses, without carrying…well…all, that money on you.

 When funds ran low, you’d visit a bank branch, go through the often tedious and drawn-out process of getting access to your own money in a foreign country, and leave with your wallet replenished.

 Traveler’s checks were neither convenient nor reliable (banks were often few and far between or closed at odd hours), but were the best thing going at the time.

 Get our best travel tips and latest updates in your inbox.
 And get going!

 By the mid-90s ATMs were well-established, but foreign withdrawals were not, making traveler’s checks a go-to for long-term travelers.

-Over the next decade, all of that changed, of course.
+Over the next decade, all of that changed.

-In general, the propagation of Visa and MasterCard-compatible ATMs across the globe has made travelers’ lives easier and more secure.
+In general, the propagation of debit Visa and MasterCard-compatible ATMs across the globe has made international travel much easier and more secure.